jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-51.md

 satisfaction in it.
 The true sense of tragedy is the deeper insight, that it is not his own individual sins that the hero atones for, but original sin, i.e., the crime of existence itself:

 “Pues el delito mayor
 Del hombre es haber nacido;”
 (“For the greatest crime of man
 Is that he was born;”)
-332 The World As Will And Idea (Vol. 1 of 3) as Calderon exactly expresses it.
+as Calderon exactly expresses it.
-I shall allow myself only one remark, more closely concerning the treatment of tragedy.

 The representation of a great misfortune is alone essential to tragedy.
+This may be brought in 3 ways:

+1. Through a very wicked character

+Examples are Richard 3, Iago in “Othello,” Shylock in “The Merchant of Venice,” Franz Moor, Phædra of Euripides, Creon in the “Antigone,” &c., &c.

+2. Through blind fate as chance and error

-But the many different ways in which this is introduced by the poet may be brought under three specific conceptions.
-It may happen by means of a character of extraordinary wickedness, touching the utmost limits of possibility, who becomes the author of the misfortune; examples of this kind are Richard III., Iago in “Othello,” Shylock in “The Merchant of Venice,” Franz Moor, Phædra of Euripides, Creon in the “Antigone,” &c., &c.
-Secondly, it may happen through blind fate, i.e., chance and error; a true pattern of this kind is the Œdipus Rex of Sophocles, the “Trachiniæ” also; and in general most of the tragedies of the ancients belong to this class.
-Among modern[329] tragedies, “Romeo and Juliet,” “Tancred” by Voltaire, and “The Bride of Messina,” are examples.
-Lastly, the misfortune may be brought about by the mere position of the dramatis personæ with regard to each other, through their relations; so that there is no need either for a tremendous error or an unheard-of accident, nor yet for a character whose wickedness reaches the limits of human possibility; but characters of ordinary morality, under circumstances such as often occur, are so situated with regard to each other that their position compels them, knowingly and with their eyes open, to do each other the greatest injury, without any one of them being entirely in the wrong.
+Examples are the Œdipus Rex of Sophocles, the “Trachiniæ” also; and in general most of the tragedies of the ancients belong to this class.

+Among modern  tragedies, “Romeo and Juliet,” “Tancred” by Voltaire, and “The Bride of Messina,” are examples.

+3. Through relations of the mere position of the dramatis personæ with regard to each other

+so that there is no need either for a tremendous error or an unheard-of accident, nor yet for a character whose wickedness reaches the limits of human possibility;

+but characters of ordinary morality, under circumstances such as often occur, are so situated with regard to each other that their position compels them, knowingly and with their eyes open, to do each other the greatest injury, without any one of them being entirely in the wrong.

 This last kind of tragedy seems to me far to surpass the other two, for it shows us the greatest misfortune, not as an exception, not as something occasioned by rare circumstances or monstrous characters, but as arising easily and of itself out of the actions and characters